avhgenomics/avhgenomics.github.io/mnist.md

 * One interesting piece of information that is returned is the "Importance" of each variable in the classification.
 Initially just a row of 784 numbers, we can do as before and turn this into a 28x28 grid, then plotted to see what parts of the image play large roles in determining the label.

 ![Importance.bm](/img/data/mnist/plots/importance_nocol_lines_benchmark.png)

+# The Current Model: Implementing a Neural Net through H2O and R

+## The Setup

+[H2O](https://www.h2o.ai) is a system that can work through R to implement a wide range of machine learning algorithms.
+To get started with this, we first need to import the data and prepare it for modeling.

+{% highlight R %}

+library(h2o)
+localH2O = h2o.init(nthreads=-1)

+train <- h2o.importFile("input/train.csv")
+test <- h2o.importFile("input/test.csv")

+{% endhighlight %}